 There are two contributions plans currently active in the Ku-ring-gai Council Area.
 This page relates to the s94 plan called Ku-ring-gai Contributions Plan 2010.

-There is also a s94A contributions plan active in the Ku-ring-gai area from 27 March 2016 which applies to different types of development and funds a separate works programme.
+There is also a s94A contributions plan active in the Ku-ring-gai area from 27 March 2016 which applies to different types of development and funds a separate works program.
 It is called Ku-ring-gai s94A Contributions Plan 2015.

 Ku-ring-gai Contributions Plan 2010 came into effect on 19 December 2010.
 Minor amendments came into effect on 13 February 2011, 26 May 2013 and 3 September 2017.